masteringmodernpayments/book/subscriptions.md

 * off the shelf stuff
 * basic subscriptions
   * add plan, frequency attributes to product
-  * add member object with devise, has_many sales
+  * add member object with devise
   * change sale to create a member
 ```